-Buckhead party mansion operator gets $7K fine, 30-day jail sentence
+Buckhead party mansion operator gets $7,500 fine, 30-day jail sentence

 When Oduwole went to trial on the water-related cases Dec.
 13 before Chief Judge Christopher Portis, according to Humphrey, he had a total of 15 other city citations pending, of which seven were dismissed.
 Oduwole pleaded guilty to the remaining eight citations, Humphrey said.

 Oduwole reported to the jail later that day to begin serving his sentence.
-Besides the $7,000 fine, he will have to pay about $500 in fees and surcharges, according to Humphrey and court spokesperson Tialer Maxwell.
+He will have to pay a total of $10,527 when the base fine is combined with fees and surcharges, according to court spokesperson Tialer Maxwell.

 A number of city department officials and local residents appeared to court to testify, Humphrey and Matzigkeit said.

-Note: Correction: A previous version of this story gave an incorrect amount of Oduwole’s base fine and court fees and surcharges.